BioInfPrep/bioinfprep.github.io/_posts/0900-01-01-general-information.md

 can find the building to your left after you have entered the Sand campus through the main gate.**

-⚠️ **There will be a one hour lunch brake every day, but be aware that there is no cafeteria at the Sand campus.**
+⚠️ **There will be a one hour lunch break every day, but be aware that there is no cafeteria at the Sand campus.**

 ![SandRoom](/assets/img/sandmap.png){:style="width:100%; max-width:1000px"}